RickCogley/octopress-all/source/_posts/2010-02-05-fixing-slow-snow-leopard-mail.markdown

-yourhost:~ youruser$ ls -lah ~/Library/Mail/Envelope\ Index
+`yourhost:~ youruser$ ls -lah ~/Library/Mail/Envelope\ Index`

-yourhost:~ youruser$ /usr/bin/sqlite3 ~/Library/Mail/Envelope\ Index vacuum;
+`yourhost:~ youruser$ /usr/bin/sqlite3 ~/Library/Mail/Envelope\ Index vacuum;`

-yourhost:~ youruser$ ls -lah ~/Library/Mail/Envelope\ Index
+`yourhost:~ youruser$ ls -lah ~/Library/Mail/Envelope\ Index`

-The bookend "ls" commands just show how large your Envelope Index is in megabytes, so you can see the before and after, when running the vacuum command.
+The bookend "`ls`" commands just show how large your Envelope Index is in megabytes, so you can see the before and after, when running the vacuum command.
 The middle sqlite3 command vacuums the index.
 For reference, recently vacuuming my mail envelope index required about 10 minutes, but reduced its size from about 70MB to about 40MB.

 ### Run Cocktail